volcano-sh/website/docs/Ecosystem/FlinkOnVolcano.md

 ##### 1. The deployment of the component

 Deploying a Flink Cluster requires creating two deploys, a Service, and a ConfigMap.
-The scheduling strategy is Volcano.The contents of `flink-configuration-configmap.yaml` are shown below.
+The scheduling strategy is Volcano.
+The contents of `flink-configuration-configmap.yaml` are shown below.

 ```
 apiVersion: v1